iterative/dvc.org/public/static/docs/command-reference/diff.md

-The command above checks whether there have been any changes to the `data/prepared` directory after the `5-preparation` revision (since the `b_ref` is the current revision, `HEAD` by default).
+The command above checks whether there have been any changes to the `data/prepared` directory after the `5-preparation` revision (since the `b_ref` is `HEAD` by default).
 The output tells us that there have been no changes to that directory (or to any other file).